Proven-Paradox/shaper-system/Handbook.md

 Prerequisite: [Speak with the Recently Dead](#speak-with-the-recently-dead), [Hero Tier](#hero-tier) 2
 You can learn more from corpses; corpses you speak with in this way now remember everything the knew up to the moment of their death.
 If you also have (Speak with the Ancient Dead)[#speak-with-the-ancient-dead] this effect extends to them.

-#### Slow Fall
-You are able to reduce the injuries you take when falling by half.
-This might represent gliding down with wings, casting a spell that cushions your descent, a device that reduces your falling speed, or just training to be better able to reduce the injuries that come from falling.

 ------------

 # Chapter 9: Talents